Andy2887/Redis-Clone/README.md

 - Enhanced `REPLICAOF` command: allow dynamic switching between master and replica roles
 - Full sync: enable replicas to receive and load real RDB files from master
 - List and Stream propagated commands not working
+- Fix bug in XADD command (auto-generate time part and sequence number not working)

 ## 🙏 Acknowledgements